i3omar/LLM-Integration-Data/Dataset/README.md

 # Dataset

-This `Dataset` folder houses two key files essential for our experiment:
+This `Dataset` folder contains two key files essential for our experiment:

 - [**Forest_dataset.ttl**](./Forest_dataset.ttl): This dataset, which has been uploaded to a private SPARQL endpoint, contains comprehensive data used throughout our research.